-The attack nevertheless did not lead to data losses nor did it propagate to the networks or applications of Altran’s clients.
-Some of the global organizations that rely on Altran services and were affected by the breach include Iridium, a U.S. satellite operator, Ocado, a British online supermarket, Britain’s Network Rail, and Engie, a French utility organization.
+Nevertheless, the attack did not lead to data losses, nor did it propagate to the networks or applications of Altran’s clients.
+Some of the global organizations that relied on Altran services and were affected by the breach include Iridium, a U.S. satellite operator, Ocado, a British online supermarket, Britain’s Network Rail, and Engie, a French utility organization.

 2. A wave of supply chain attacks

-Supply chain attacks have increased tremendously in 2019.
+Supply chain attacks increased tremendously in 2019.
 These are attacks that start deep in the supply chain of a software development process.
 The attacks target organizations that have deployed less-secure components in their supply network.
-Also, the aim of supply chain cybercriminals is to target software suppliers and developers.
-The goal is to gain access to build processes, update mechanisms, or source codes to deploy malicious codes.
+Also, supply chain cybercriminals aim to target software suppliers and developers.
+The goal is to gain access to building processes, update mechanisms, or source codes to deploy malicious codes.
 This infects a malicious application with undetectable malware, thus distributing it to millions of users.
 There have been such cases in 2019 which have affected many individuals.

 Barium group waging supply chain attacks using backdoors

-Barium is a cybersecurity threat group that has used the supply chain attack techniques to distribute malware to unsuspecting victims.
+Barium is a cybersecurity threat group that has used supply chain attack techniques to distribute malware to unsuspecting victims.
 During this year, the group has been exploiting trusted applications and software updates.
 The tactics have been successful since the group infected over 1 million software users in different parts of the world.
 According to Kaspersky Security Lab, one of the tools the group used during its 2019 campaigns is the ASUS Live Update Utility.
 The group stole the software’s legitimate digital certificates and used them to develop malware.
-Since it used the exact digital certificates, the created Trojans were similar to the ASUS Live Update Utility, which comes preinstalled in ASUS computers.
+Since it used the exact digital certificates, the created Trojans were similar to the ASUS Live Update Utility, preinstalled in ASUS computers.